true-while/AzureFastStartForIoT/Connected Campus/README.md

 Basic Hardware Setup
 ====================

-__TODO - This section needs reviewing and updating__

-As described in the [Kit List for these scenarios](/AzureFastStartForIoT/blob/master/Electronics/Kit%20List.md), you will need the following hardware items to build this scenario:
+As described in the [Kit List for these scenarios](/Electronics/Kit%20List.md), you will need the following hardware items to build this scenario:

 * [Microsoft IoT Pack for Raspberry Pi 3 - w/ Raspberry Pi 3](https://www.adafruit.com/products/2733)
 * [1 x USB cable - A/MicroB - 3ft](https://www.adafruit.com/product/592)